 But it makes no sense to begin with Iron Man; the Fantastic Four is the cornerstone of the Marvel Universe and the movies should have started with the FF.
 But the FF also shows us that Constantin Film -- the company that produced the 1994 Roger Corman film -- was either not able or interested in launching a blockbuster series of movies.
 Someone with deeper pockets would have had to buy the license from them.

 Let's say Universal, flush from the success of Back to the Future, felt what few movie companies have ever felt -- both confidence in the superhero genre and respect for the original source material.
 So they bought the license to the Fantastic Four from Constantin, budgeted $20 million for the movie, and green-lighting their movie immediately.
 A script would be written combining the first two issues of The Fantastic Four, giving them an origin story, keeping it a period story set in 1961, and having them discover the Mole Man and Monster Isle, a place where alien Skrulls have been creating monsters.
+The period detail would be exact, duplicating the hairstyles, clothes, cars, and buildings of the 1960s.
+The soundtrack would be largely orchestral, but also break into pop hits of the day like Del Shannon's "Runaway" and "Blue Moon" by The Marcels.

 Because Universal would need a big special effect budget, they would try to cut costs on casting by staying away from big names.
 For Mr. Fantastic, they would go to television and cast Robert Urich.
 Although a critical failure in movies to date, Urich was on fire on television in Spenser.